pchy-ynda/text-extraction-tool/README.md

 ### How The Tool Works
 1. Insert the URL of a website.
 2. Tool extracts texts of all webpages inside it.
-3. Get a `.csv` file that displays the website's texts, with each spreadsheet corresponding to each webpage.
+3. Get a `.xlsx` file that displays the website's texts, with each spreadsheet corresponding to each webpage.